1 Changing the size of MySQL buffers

 mysql> LOCK TABLES real_table WRITE, insert_table WRITE; mysql> insert into real_table select * from insert_table; mysql> delete from insert_table; mysql> UNLOCK TABLES;You can use the

-or HIGH_PRIORITY
+LOW_PRIORITY or HIGH_PRIORITY options with

-if you want to prioritize retrieval in some specific cases.
+INSERT if you want to prioritize retrieval in some specific cases.

-See section 7.13 INSERT
+See section 7.13 INSERT syntax

 You could also change the locking code in `mysys/thr_lock.c' to use a single queue.
 In this case, write locks and read locks would have the same priority, which might help some applications.